A digital nomad is someone who desires the freedom to live and work around the world and uses technology to make this desire a reality.

 Want to live and work around the world?
-It’s the dream for many people – a location independent lifestyle of travelling to cheap hotspots and earning money online.
+It’s the dream for many people – a nomadic lifestyle of travelling to cheap hotspots and earning money online.
 But can everyone do it?
-And what is a digital nomad anyway?
-Even for those living the location indie lifestyle, the definition of Digital Nomad might be unclear.
 The work & travel subculture that has exploded in the last 10 years has many faces.
 Technology changes rapidly but Internet cultures, subcultures, and communities evolve and morph at a blistering pace.

-Is working online in remote countries in 2019 different than back in 2009?
 Is the digital nomad definition outdated?
-How many nomads are there and how do they make money?
+The term first appeared in 1997 but the culture has been around for a lot longer.
+How many digital nomads are there and how do they make money?
+Is “nomading” sustainable?

-Think of nomads as people who travel on a continuous basis, hopping from country to country while building or maintaining online businesses.
+Digital nomads are people who travel on a continuous basis, hopping from country to country while building or maintaining online businesses.
 Someone who lives in a different country to their own and works online can include themselves in this group.

 - You have a business that primarily uses technology (communications and the Internet) to sell, market, or deliver products or services.

 - You travel or live abroad and work at the same time.

 Fun Fact: According to Wikipedia, Tsugio Makimoto and David Manners wrote a book in 1997 called Digital Nomad.
 This is likely to be when the phrase was coined.

 The stereotypical digital nomad persona is the guy (or gal) casually checking his email in a cafe in Bangkok or kicking back in a hammock on a beach in the Philippines (probably while checking his dropshipping affiliate sales).
 This is a reality for some people.
 For most, the truth is different.
 And even if it were possible, the Piña Colada-sipping beach bum is not what most people aspire to be.